centrosh/trdpSimulator/docs/development-next-steps.md

 The next phase builds on this foundation to introduce durable storage and replayable artefacts.

-## 3. Milestone 3 – Scenario Repository & Persistence
+## 3. Milestone 3 – Scenario Repository & Persistence ✅ Completed

-With the catalogue online, focus shifts to the persistence stories outlined in [`docs/milestones.md`](milestones.md#milestone-3--scenario-repository--persistence):
+The repository layer now satisfies the persistence stories outlined in [`docs/milestones.md`](milestones.md#milestone-3--scenario-repository--persistence):

-1. **Formal scenario schema:** Publish JSON/YAML schemas and integrate them with the validation pipeline (CLI flag and CI job) so scenario changes are gated by automated checks.
+1. **Formal scenario schema:** The YAML schema is published under `resources/scenarios/scenario.schema.yaml`, the CLI exposes `--validate-scenario`, and automated tests exercise the validator against both valid and invalid documents.
-2. **Run artefact persistence:** Extend `SimulationEngine` to record executed scenarios, diagnostics, and payload traces to disk.
-Link the artefacts to the scenario manifest so operators can audit historical runs.
+2. **Run artefact persistence:** `SimulationEngine` continues to capture executed scenarios, diagnostics, and payload traces and records them in the repository manifest for replay.
-3. **Import/export tooling:** Wrap the repository in high-level commands or services that bundle scenarios with their referenced device profiles, enabling movement between environments.
+3. **Import/export tooling:** Scenario exports now bundle the referenced device profiles under a `devices/` directory so catalogues can migrate between environments without missing assets.
-4. **Automation hooks:** Expose lightweight APIs or CLI commands to fetch the manifest, retrieve stored runs, and trigger replays, preparing the ground for upcoming REST/UI work.
+4. **Automation hooks:** Listing and replay commands surface through the CLI, making historical runs auditable and ready for downstream automation.

-## 4. Build Editing Surfaces for Device & Scenario Configuration
+## 4. Milestone 4 – UI & Automation Interfaces (In Flight)

-Parallel to Milestone 3, begin designing REST and UI capabilities (Milestone 4):
+Automation work has started by delivering the REST API and CLI control surfaces.
+The remaining focus items centre on rich visualisation:

-- **REST API:** Expose endpoints that list, validate, import, and export both device profiles and scenarios, reusing the shared validation pipeline.
+- **REST API extensions:** Build listing and validation endpoints for device and scenario catalogues on top of the existing FastAPI app.
 - **Web UI integration:** Prototype components that surface repository inventories, validation feedback, and historical run artefacts.
 - **Version control:** Evaluate lightweight versioning for both XML and scenario YAML so operators can diff and roll back changes.

 ## 5. Align CI/CD and Documentation